-The Employee Assistance Program (EAP) is a network of free or discounted services to support your personal success and help you with daily challenges.
-An EAP provides outside counselors, resources and referrals to help employees and their family members.
+The Employee Assistance Program (EAP) is a network of free or discounted services to support personal success and help with daily challenges.
+An EAP provides outside counselors, resources, and referrals to help employees and their family members.
 It is a comprehensive program that helps employees resolve personal problems that may adversely affect their work performance, behavior, health, and general well-being.
 All EAP services are free of charge.

-With a hybrid EAP, you could develop and implement an internal wellness program that helps employees eat healthy meals at work.
+With a hybrid EAP, employers can develop and implement an internal wellness program that helps employees eat healthy meals at work.
 It's best to address this problem head-on, and that's one of the main reasons employers create employee assistance programs.
 An employee assistance program (EAP) provides employees with support for personal and work problems that may affect their performance at work and the enjoyment of their personal lives.
 Whether it's caring for a child or an elderly family member, the dependent care specialists offered through Employee Assistance Programs (EAP) provided by components can help efficiently assess the care situation and organize appropriate referrals to services of support available in the area.
 All EAPs offer a predetermined number of counseling sessions, usually one to three, at no cost to the employee to fully evaluate the problem before recommending a resource, therapist, or service to the employee.
 By helping employees address their issues and concerns, employers can increase retention by earning the trust and loyalty of their employees.